khozzy/hugo-blog/content/posts/2025/activity_schema/index.md

 Aggregate and In Between patterns follow similar logic with `GROUP BY` and `LEAD()` window functions respectively.

+{{< subscribe
-{{< gumroad url="https://nkozlovski.gumroad.com/l/kopcm" headline="Get the SQL Cheat Sheet" description="All 12 temporal join patterns as runnable DuckDB examples.
-Dialect reference included for BigQuery, Snowflake, and Redshift." button="Download Free" >}}
+  headline="Get the Temporal Joins Cheat Sheet" description="All 12 temporal join patterns as runnable DuckDB examples, plus a dialect reference for BigQuery, Snowflake, and Redshift." campaign="activity-schema" lead_magnet="temporal-joins-cheatsheet" button="Send the Cheat Sheet"
+>}}

 ## Relationships in Practice